emreyvz/whois-lookup/README.md

 ## Languages

-Simply add new language code as key to assets/languages.json object like shown below
+Simply add new language code as key to assets/languages.json object array like shown below

 ```json
    "EN" : {